Midsomer & Medieval Murders

 • A cast of local characters includes Mercian and Saxon Kings, Plantagenet knights and schemers, Chaucer’s remarkable granddaughter and the odd pop star.

-• The usual goody bag of ephemera.
+• The usual goody bag of oddities and ephemera.

 If you are interested, you can find a lot of general information on what has shaped this landscape from pre-history to the present day, elsewhere on this blog.
 Check this page: Link Other Stuff